HenryDashwood/website/README.md

 ## TODO

-- Improve the nav bar on narrow screens
+- Order posts by date
-- Better CMS than storing markdown files in the repo
+- Social icons are squashed on narrow screens